vykintasmak/vyper-nft-example/README.md

 ```Bash
 docker-compose exec sandbox bash -c 'brownie accounts generate [your-account-id]'
 ```
 Please note that `your-account-id` will be needed for each interaction with the contract.
-You can also load and existing account using a private key using this command:
+You can also load an existing account using a private key using this command:
 ```Bash
 docker-compose exec sandbox bash -c 'brownie accounts new your-account-id'
 ```